- US Online Poker

 US lawmakers have mostly stayed out of the fray so far.
 However, there were a couple of bills considered by the Washington legislature earlier this year which would have clarified the issues.
 These sought to create a carve-out for video games and would have put an end to such suits in the state.
 They didn’t receive much support, however, and COVID-19 soon derailed all but the highest priority legislative efforts, leaving the issue ambiguous for the time being.

-All the suits mentioned above focus on social slots.
+All the suits mentioned above focus on social slots, which is a hot market with new brands like Gambino Slots launching on a regular basis.
 However, these aren’t the only products that flirt with the boundaries of what constitutes gambling.
 The gray area is extensive and very lucrative.

 Skillz Inc. is a company which facilitates esports competitions for mobile games, including ones with real money entry fees.
 It expects to have handled $1.6 billion in such fees by the end of the year.
 Skillz is facing a lawsuit in California and Nevada, alleging that its products constitute illegal gambling.